Sedric Team

 The CCO signs the annual version.
 The Compliance Committee approves it.
 The Board acknowledges it via meeting minutes.
 The General Counsel reviews the legal characterization of risks.

-Sometimes — risk assessments prepared by or at the direction of in-house or outside counsel may carry attorney-client privilege or work-product protection.
-Discuss with your GC.
+Sometimes.
+Risk assessments prepared by or at the direction of in-house or outside counsel may carry attorney-client privilege or work-product protection.
+Discuss with your General Counsel.
 Note that examiners can review the assessment under their supervisory authority regardless of privilege.

-Enterprise risk assessment covers all categories of risk (operational, credit, market, etc.).
+Enterprise risk assessment covers all categories of risk (operational, credit, market, and so on).
 UDAAP risk assessment is a specific compliance-risk subset focused on the unfair, deceptive, and abusive prongs.
 They feed each other but are not interchangeable.

 A template is useful as a starting point but rarely fits a fintech without significant adaptation.
 The processes, controls, and risks are firm-specific.
 Use a template for structure; populate the content yourself.

 The risk assessment identifies and rates the risks.
 The checklist captures the controls.
-The two artifacts cross-reference each other — every control in the
+The two artifacts cross-reference each other: every control in the checklist appears against a specific risk in the assessment, and every High or Very High residual risk in the assessment maps to a control on the checklist.
+They are sibling artifacts, not substitutes.

 Convert your static procedures into active AI controllers that protect your brand 24/7.